microsoftgraph/microsoft-graph-docs/api-reference/beta/api/administrativeunit_update.md

 # Update administrativeunit

-Update the properties of administrativeunit object.
+Update the properties of an [administrativeUnit](../resources/administrativeunit.md) object.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request